mchion/reddit_ELT_pipeline/README.md

 ## Data Source

 - **The Data**: We're trying to collect some minimal information about comments and posts from the [dataengineering](https://www.reddit.com/r/dataengineering/) subreddit.
-For posts, we want to collect the post ID, title, author, and timestamp.
-Similarly, for comments, we want to collect the comment ID, body of comment, author, and timestamp.
-Because our end goal is to view posts and comments as a sort of time stream, the timestamp for both is the essential piece of information we need.
+For posts, we collect the post ID, title, author, and timestamp.
+Similarly, for comments, we collect the comment ID, body of comment, author, and timestamp.
+Because our end goal is to view posts and comments as a time stream of data, the timestamp for both posts and comments is the essential piece of information we need.

-- **Reddit API**: The Reddit API is well documented and heavily used by many other platorms.
-Although webscraping directly from the Reddit website is possible, it is generally frowned upon.
-One limitation of the API that we enountered is that is has fixed extraction amount of 100 recent comments per request.
-In other words, it is not possible to extract any amount less than or greater than 100.
+- **Reddit API**: We can use the official Reddit API to retrieve the data that we need.
+Although webscraping directly from the Reddit website is possible, it is generally frowned upon and not really necessary in most cases since Reddit API is well documented and robust in terms of the granularity of data it can provide.\
+\
+One limitation of the API is that if we want the most recent comments posted, it can only send us 100 per request - no more, no less.
+This requires us then to de-duplicate the data that is sent to us to make sure that we are not adding duplicate data to our dataset.

 ## Data Ingestion